TrevorBuchanan/AgAIDResearch/README.md

 * 07/22/2024 - Parse NIR and RBG separately, use post (holding panel) search to isolate panel (too slow of algorithm), compare rects locations with other color channels
 * 07/23/2024 - Programmatically order images according to date and time, attempt to use time sequentiality to improve accuracy, scrap much of the image processor and make new panel detector
+* 07/23/2024 - Set up yolo model and creating image annotations, compare previous photo and current best rects to see if should stay different or stay the same *Discarded because wasn’t pure image (meaning needed more than just the given image)  filter algorithm (needed context in time, was inefficient, and was inaccurate), Filter by average pixel range, try running through 3 levels of edge detection, edge filter, remove similar (choose best) filter

 # References:
 * [1] J. Brownlee, “How to Develop LSTM Models for Time Series Forecasting,” Machine Learning Mastery, Nov.
 13, 2018. https://machinelearningmastery.com/how-to-develop-lstm-models-for-time-series-forecasting/